You are $75 away from free shipping

 Sorry, you must log in to save an item.

-You know that dry shampoo is used to absorb excess oils from your mane and refresh your strands between shampoos, but what about dry conditioner?
+You know that dry shampoo is used to absorb excess oils from your mane and refresh your strands between shampoo sessions and wash days, but what about dry conditioner?
 Well, think of dry shampoo and dry conditioner as partners in crime.
 When you don’t have time to wash your hair, dry shampoo can be used to refresh oily roots, while dry conditioner can be used to hydrate dry ends.
 Typically, dry conditioner contains oils and comes in an aerosol format.
 While formulas can vary, the benefits of dry conditioner usually include adding shine, boosting moisture, taming frizz, and managing static and flyaways.
+It’s a great temporary alternative to leave-in conditioner that doesn’t have to be applied to freshly washed hair.

 Now that you know why adding a dry conditioner to your stash of hair necessities is non-negotiable, you’re likely wondering how to use one.
 It’s quite simple—just follow the steps below.

-Grab your dry conditioner and spritz it from the mid-lengths to the ends of your hair—wherever you feel your strands are on the dry side.
+Grab your dry conditioner and spray it from the mid-lengths to the ends of your hair—wherever you feel your strands are on the dry side.

-Reach for your brush once more to comb through the product and evenly distribute it through your mane.
+Reach for your brush or comb once more to evenly distribute the product through your mane.
 That’s it—as easy as 1-2-3!

 Sign up for the latest beauty news, product samples and coupons